Home chargers for electric cars: Ultimate guideBack to 'Expert guides'

 - DO all EV chargers use the same plug?

 Home chargers for electric cars are special units that are designed to safely charge your electric car at home.
 Home chargers are usually compact, weatherproof units that are mounted to a wall close to where you intend to charge your EV.
 Your driveway or garage, for example.

 We wouldn’t recommend a standard three-pin plug for home charging.
-They’re not the most efficient way to charge an electric car.
+They’re not the most efficient or safest way to charge an electric car.
 Professionally installed home chargers deliver faster charging speeds and have in-built safety features that protect your home and car.